 MinuteClinics are owned by CVS Corporation and accredited by The Joint Commission.
 DR Walk-in Medical Care is owned by Duane Reade, a Walgreen's company.
 There are nationally-based MinuteClinics in CVS pharmacies and other retail locations.
 DR Walk-in Medical Care is located in New York City-based clinics in seven Duane Reade pharmacies.

 These clinics are providers of "retail-based" health care and offer quick and convenient (no appointment required) health care during business hours, many with seven days a week and extended hour service.
-MinuteClinics are staffed by certified advanced practice nurse practitioners and DR Walk-in Medical Care is staffed by the New York Walk-in Medical Group, PC with licensed medical doctors.
+MinuteClinics are staffed by certified advanced practice nurse practitioners and DR Walk-in Medical Care is staffed with licensed medical doctors.
 They offer treatment for common family illnesses, as well as vaccinations.

 They are intended to be a complement to, not a replacement for, our members' ongoing relationship with their PCP.
 We encourage members to have these clinics send their medical records to their PCP to ensure continuity of care.
 The clinic practitioners also stress that patients should obtain a regular medical exam from their PCP.